-San Diego Continuing Education is comprised of four primary bodies that work together in committees and administrative divisions to further the work of SDCE:
+San Diego Continuing Education comprises four primary bodies that work together in committees and administrative divisions to further the work of SDCE:

 The primary function of the Academic Senate is to allow faculty to have the opportunity to express their opinion and to ensure that those opinions are given every reasonable consideration, and that faculty assume primary responsibility for making recommendations in the areas of curriculum and academic standards.

-The administration consists of the president, vice presidents, deans, managers and directors.
+The administration consists of the president, vice presidents, deans, and managers.
 The President’s Cabinet and President’s Executive Cabinet are advisory groups to the president.

-The primary function of the Classified Senate is to participate in the governance structure of San Diego Continuing Education; to actively collect, evaluate, and disseminate information for the classified staff; and to represent the collective interests of the classified staff before or on any governance, college or district committee.
+The primary function of the Classified Senate is to participate in the governance structure; to actively collect, evaluate, and disseminate information for the classified professionals; and to represent the collective interests of the classified professionals before or on any governance, college or District committee.

 The Associated Student Body (ASB) promotes the interests and welfare of students and the campus community.
 Membership is open to all students and is voluntary.

-Committees are an avenue to bring together members of San Diego Continuing Education from all constituencies and components of the administrative structure.
+Committees are an avenue to bring together members from all constituencies and components of the administrative structure.
 Members represent various interests and levels of expertise.
 Committee responsibilities may include making recommendations, identifying and studying institutional issues and reviewing services and programs to achieve strategic goals.
 Committees meet throughout the fall and spring semesters.

 Members actively participate to further institutional directions.
 Members are chosen for their expertise and area of responsibility, not just to represent a constituent group.
-The appointment of faculty members to serve on committees is made by the San Diego Continuing Education Academic Senate, after consultation with the President or designee.
-Similarly, the appointment of classified staff members is made by the San Diego Continuing Education Classified Senate.
+The appointment of faculty members to serve on committees is made by the Academic Senate, after consultation with the President or designee.
+Similarly, the appointment of Classified Professional members is made by the Classified Senate.